chrisdietr/merchant-yapp/README.md

 | currency | Currency code | "BRL", "USD", "EUR", "CHF", "THB" |
 | emoji | Visual representation | "☕", "👕", "🧢" |
 | inStock | Availability status | true, false, "infinite" |

+> **Important**: The product names defined in `shops.json` are used throughout the application including order confirmations and Telegram messages.
+Ensure they match what customers will recognize.

 > **Note**: The `inStock` field now supports three states:
 > - `true` - The product is in stock and available for purchase